model-railroad-infoguy.com |

-As my layout is an around-the-wall type with a central peninsula, I wanted to avoid a duck-under this time.
+As my previous layout was an around-the-wall type with a central peninsula, I wanted to avoid a duck-under this time.
 Even though track crossed my entrance at two levels, I decided to build a swinging gate.
 It is strongly hinged with two large garden hinges and is cut at an angle to facilitate closing.
 A latch is used to secure it.
 The ties on either side of the opening are circuit board ties with the rails soldered to them for stability.
 Humidity can change the position of the rails slightly so there is a "go slow" order for all trains.
 There have never been severe derailments.
 Engineers must visually inspect the rail ends to make sure they line up correctly before crossing.
 Electrical cut-outs have not yet been installed but signals provide a warning.

-My favorite method is to use spline roadbed for mainline and curves and 1/2 inch to 3/4 inch plywood underneath yards and other flat areas.
+My favourite method is to use spline roadbed for mainline and curves and 1/2 inch to 3/4 inch plywood underneath yards and other flat areas.
 Then it's easy to build up scenery with foam layers or hydrocal over a cardboard web.
 See my scenery tips and techniques.

 Portable layouts such as HOTrak, NTrak and free-mo deserve special consideration.
 If you're building a diorama or want to link up with other model railroaders' layouts, there's a ton of information on the Internet.
 I'll supply some good links for you in the near future.

 There are excellent "how to" books from Kalmbach and other publishers.
-One I have used many times that covers most of the phases of building a model railroad was a two-volume book by Robert H Schleicher called the Model Railroading handbook , Chilton Book Company, Radnor, Pennsylvania, 1975 (ISBN 0-8019-6167-X).
-This was pre-DCC so you'll have to look elsewhere for current electronic information.
+One I have used many times that covers most of the phases of building a model railroad was a two-volume book by Robert H Schleicher called the Model Railroading Handbook , Chilton Book Company, Radnor, Pennsylvania, 1975 (ISBN 0-8019-6167-X).

 Looking in the opposite direction to Valleyview is Youngstown.
 This area of mines is partially finished.
 You can see the bottom of the upper deck that carries the G-scale layout.
-The wires hanging down are for the G-scale control panel
+The wires hanging down are for the G-scale control panel.

 In the aisle Tom has incorporated a sliding drawer for car storage.

-I use a similar idea for overflow during operations.
+I used a similar idea for overflow during operations.
 My solution was to buy a set of drawers from Home Depot and line one of them with felt.
 The others are used for basic storage of supplies.
+On that same layout tour I photographed some novel benchwork solutions on John Mitchell's Canada Southern layout.

 John disguised pipes between these double decks by creating the illusion that they are part of the industrial complex.